preesm/preesm/releng/README.md

 `<tycho.surefire.extra.vmargs>-XstartOnFirstThread</tycho.surefire.extra.vmargs>` (see [this bug report](https://bugs.eclipse.org/bugs/show_bug.cgi?id=427693)).

 ### Phase Bindings

+This section details what plugins are bound to which phases (including clean lifecycle and tests).

 * Checkstyle
 * tests (structure, how to run, maven + eclipse)

 ### Configuration Details

+This section details how the different Maven plugins are configured.

 Maven plugins from Maven Central:
 * [directory-maven-plugin](https://github.com/jdcasey/directory-maven-plugin):